evr9-aber/evr9-aber.github.io/_posts/2025-03-11-updating-model.md

 ### Development

-So, my MediaPipe pose segmentation model has been working using still images.
+So far, my MediaPipe pose segmentation model has been working using still images.
 This new task requires Pose Segmenter to work on a Live_Stream.
 This is causing me various issues.
 * It functions differently from the Image running format
 * It requires Result Callback to function
 * This is a relatively new thing for me coding-wise